All New York State Parks, including Niagara Falls State Park, are committed to remaining accessible for all visitors.

 Service dogs are welcome wherever patrons are permitted to go regardless of other pet policies unless it poses a danger to the public utilizing the facilities.

-Niagara Falls State Park attractions and venues that are accessible to persons with mobility-type disabilities include Maid of the Mist, the Observation Tower, Niagara Adventure Theater, Niagara Scenic Trolley, Niagara Gorge Discovery Center, the Niagara Falls Visitor Center and Top of the Falls Restaurant.
+Niagara Falls State Park has a variety of venues that are accessible to persons with mobility-type disabilities, including wheelchair accessible attractions like Maid of the Mist, the Observation Tower, Niagara Adventure Theater, Niagara Scenic Trolley, Niagara Gorge Discovery Center, the Niagara Falls Visitor Center and Top of the Falls Restaurant.
 Please note that Cave of the Winds offers limited access.

 For additional information regarding accessibility, contact Niagara Falls State Park via phone, 716-278-1796.